 We agree that there may be potential to build a local workflow, though using the facilities at Manoa would still require shipping samples in some capacity, thus not significantly different from the current collaboration.
-Additionally, the Raman facilities at UH Manoa are not currently calibrated for this type of measurement.
+Additionally, the Raman facilities at UH Manoa are not currently calibrated for this type of measurement, and this work also requires students and postdocs to be trained in fluid and melt inclusion hunting, which are not expertise currently reflected at Manoa, and may not be enough of a research priority to drop all other work for a few days.